Large Grant Guidance

 What is the application process?

-C&WNCBO invites applications three times per year (30 April, 31 August and 31 December).
-Application forms are available on the Forms page of the C&WNCBO website (www.TBC) or via the C&WNCBO Secretary.
+C&WNCBO invites applications three times per year (upcoming deadlines are 4th July 2023 and 10th October 2023).
+Application forms are available on the Application Information and Guidance page of the C&WNCBO website or via the C&WNCBO Secretary.
 In exceptional circumstances C&WNCBO will review applications outwith the standard dates.

 The application process is as follows:

 Complete application form and submit, preferably by email to the C&WNCBO Secretary

 C&WNCBO Secretary reviews the application and clarifies any information with the applicant

 All applications are reviewed by C&WNCBO Trustees applying the funding criteria as detailed below